MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     that the templates available for that level will be made available for use.
     To exclude a level, unmark the check box.

-For example, if you don’t want to use the POP Purchase Order Blank Form Template\* in Fabrikam, Inc., expand to the Word template level in the tree view and unmark the template.
+For example, if you don't want to use the POP Purchase Order Blank Form Template\* in Fabrikam, Inc., expand to the Word template level in the tree view and unmark the template.